Curriculum Guide

 Biology, Girls

 An introduction to the study of living things with emphasis on the fundamental unity in the diversity of life forms.
-Topics of study will include the characteristics and diversity of life, heredity, the plant and animal kingdoms, and environmental biology.
+Topics of study will include the characteristics and diversity of life, genetics and heredity, evolution, and the six kingdoms of life.
 Biology will be studied from both scientific and philosophical viewpoints.
-Studying science in this way encourages the student to combine both natural and spiritual truth, indeed, all of experience, into a consistent, rational pattern which relates to life and work.
-One primary objective is to make the student a good observer.
-The difference between observation and interpretation will also be stressed.
+Studying science in this way encourages the student to combine both natural and spiritual truths, and helps to lead them towards becoming a good observer.

 Biology, Boys